gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-translation.md

 <img src="../resources/polygon-f.svg" width="200" height="270" class="webgl_center">

-Well, following are current code we'd have to change setRectangle to something more like this.
+Well, following our current code we'd have to change setRectangle to something more like this.

 <pre class="prettyprint showlinemods">
 // Fill the buffer with the values that define a letter 'F'.